IGM-202-2235/project-2-rssathe08311/README.md

 #### Steering Behaviors

-- _List all behaviors used by this state_
-   - _If behavior has input data list it here_
-   - _eg, Flee - nearest Agent2_
-- Obstacles - _List all obstacle types this state avoids_
+- Obstacle Avoidance - Any sort of barricate or other physical non-moving object
-- Seperation - _List all agents this state seperates from_
+- Seperation - Humans will seperate from other humans
-- Evade
+- Evade - Humans will evade Shades and other hostile agents

 #### State Transistions